When is the best time to visit Malta? Well. All year round! Click here for a list of what to do in every season!

 ▷ Horse riding in Golden Bay is a popular activity for locals and tourists alike.
 Don’t worry, the horses are well taken care of.
 You can see some magical views of Golden Bay and Mellieħa and some pretty cool sunsets!

 ▷ Go to Malta’s biggest fishing village of Marsaxlokk.
 Here you can find fresh seafood for you to purchase and take home.
 As well as, a number of seafood restaurants all over the shoreline.
 One thing you will notice is Malta’s traditional boat: the Luzzu.
 Local fishermen use the Luzzus to catch fish and sell them to the restaurants every day.
-If .you are a seafood lover, grab yourself a Maltese seafood platter in the sun whilst admiring this stunning view.

 Winter In Malta: